joseee-molina/joseee-molina/README.md

-### Hi there!
-I'm José 👋
+### Hi there 👋

 [<img align="left" alt="" width="100px" src="https://live.staticflickr.com/65535/51393102446_a59431ae79_b.jpg" />][website]
 <br />
 <br />

-## I'm a sophomore at Tsinghua University
+I'm passionate about programming, math, and making CS education accessible to students from every background.
+If you would like to know more about my projects and watch a few cool demos of them, please go to my website[website]

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently building a few cool data-structures based projects!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other programmers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: